kalxas/rasdaman/doc/main/02_inst-guide.rst

     ``rasmgr`` log: there is only one ``rasmgr`` process running at any time.

 .. note::
-    ``ls -ltr`` is a useful command to see the latest recently modified log files at the bottom.
+    ``ls -ltr`` is a useful command to see the most recently modified log files at the bottom when debugging recently executed queries.

 **petascope & secore**

-*petascope* log messages can be typically found in ``/var/log/tomcatN/catalina.out``, where N can be 7 or 8 depending on your OS/Tomcat version.

 It is highly recommended to set a specific log file however in the log4j configuration section in ``petascope.properties`` (e.g.